aduerig/shumi-chess/README.md

   * ~~Sloth: Zobrist is not maintained for castling or en passant.~~
   * ~~Bug: The trap: "!
 NODES VISITED trap#2 ..." is horrible in its choice of best move.
 Needs a "Wake up grampa"~~ ~~functionality.
 This is a problem in MinimaxAI.~~
   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening. (~~Killer moves~~ + History heuristics, aspiration).
-These changes do not rely on TT or tranapsotion tables.
+These changes do not rely on TT or transposition tables.
 This is a problem in MinimaxAI.
   * Sloth: Does not move immediatly if only one legal move.
 Only problem in fixing it, what is the evaluation? can you present a move to the user, with no evaluation?
 Zero evaluation?
 And what about Zobrist?
   * Bug: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Does not show checks either.
 The function is debug for human consumption only.